nicnosis/iu-courses/sp19/j363/web-syllabus.md

 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
 Most class days will feature a small participation exercise.
 They are to be finished during class and are generally graded on completion.

-Students who come late or leave early are subject to losing participation points for that day.
+Students __must be physically present__ to claim a participation assignment.
+Coming to class late, leaving early, or attempting to submit participation while not present are all grounds for losing points.

 ### Professionalism (5 pts.)
 Students are expected to behave like adults.
 Unprofessional behavior will be met with a grade deduction in this category.